Vinayak14b/API-Usage-Billing-System/README.md

 ## Development Lifecycle

-The development of the EB Billing System was completed over a span of 16 days.
+The development of the API Usage Billing System was completed over a span of 16 days.
 Below is a detailed breakdown of the process:

 - **Day 1-2: Planning & Design**
   - Defined project scope and requirements.